 Ring around the world

 The first West Ford launch ended in failure, but the second went off without a hitch on May 10, 1963.
 Inside the West Ford spacecraft, the needles were packed densely together in blocks made of a naphthalene gel that would rapidly evaporate in space.
-The entire package of needles weighed only 20 kilograms.
+The entire package of needles weighed only 20 kg.
 After being released, the hundreds of millions of copper needles gradually dispersed throughout their entire orbit over a period of two months.
-The final donut-shaped cloud was 15 kilometers wide, 30 kilometers thick, and encircled the globe at an altitude of 3,700 kilometers.
+The final donut-shaped cloud was 15 km wide, 30 km thick, and encircled the globe at an altitude of 3,700 km.